felixengelmann/act-r-sentence-parser-em/TUTORIAL.md

 Run a more complicated sentence, an object relative from Grodner & Gibson (2004): "the reporter who the photographer sent to the editor hoped for the story“.
 Also increase the retrieval latency factor a bit to see more stuff happening:
 `> (ps *gg-or* :params '(:lf 0.8))`

-You can try out any other sentence you find in `LewisVasishth2005/sentences`.lisp using the `(ps)` function.
+You can try out other sentences you find in `LewisVasishth2005/sentences.lisp` using the `(ps)` function.
 In the current state, there are still some that always fail.

+Or run your own sentence (make sure you only use words that are defined in the lexicon in `sp/chunks.lisp`), e.g.:
+`> (ps "the writer surprised the editors *")`

 Information about the parsing state, important interface variables, and model parameters can be displayed with the following functions:
 `> (print-runtime-vars)`